nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 * EasyEDA
 	A user contributed footprint for C.H.I.P.
 Pro can be found by searching CHIP_Pro in EasyEDA's libraries.

-If designing your own, use our diagram that includes measurements to ensure CHIP Pro aligns with the solder pads correctly.
+If designing your own, use our diagram that includes measurements to ensure C.H.I.P.
+Pro aligns with the solder pads correctly.

 ![C.H.I.P.
 Pro footprint](images/footprint.png)